Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children

+An increasing number of young children are shifting from broadcast to streaming video consumption, with YouTube providing an endless array of content tailored toward young viewers.
+While much of this content is age-appropriate, there is also an alarming amount of inappropriate material available.
 In this paper, we present the first characterization of inappropriate or disturbing videos targeted at toddlers.
-From a ground truth labeled dataset, we develop a deep learning classifier that achieves an accuracy of 84.3\%.
-We leverage this classifier to perform a large-scale study of toddler-oriented content on YouTube, finding 1.05\% of the 233,337 Elsagate-related videos in our dataset to be inappropriate.
-Even worse, we discover a 3.5\% chance of a toddler who starts by watching appropriate videos to be recommended inappropriate ones within ten recommendations.
+From a ground truth labeled dataset, we develop a deep learning classifier that achieves an accuracy of $84.3\%$.
+We leverage this classifier to perform a large-scale study of toddler-oriented content on YouTube, finding $1.05\%$ of the 233,337 Elsagate-related videos in our dataset to be inappropriate.
+Even worse, we discover a $3.5\%$ chance of a toddler who starts by watching appropriate videos to be recommended inappropriate ones within ten recommendations.

 Although scientific debate (and public opinion) on the risks associated with ``screen time'' for young children is still on going, based on our findings, we believe a more pressing concern to be the dangers of crowd-sourced, uncurated content combined with engagement oriented, gameable recommendation systems.
-Considering the advent of algorithmic content creation (e.g., ``deep fakes''~\cite{deepfake}) and the monetization opportunities on sites like YouTube, there is no reason to believe there will be an organic end to this problem.
+Considering the advent of algorithmic content creation (e.g., ``deep fakes'') and the monetization opportunities on sites like YouTube, there is no reason to believe there will be an organic end to this problem.
 Our classifier, and the insights gained from our analysis, can be used as a starting point to gain a deeper understanding and begin mitigating this issue.

 Note that in this work, we collect and analyze a large number of Elsagate-related, other child-related, as well as random and popular videos available on YouTube.
 Although not representative of the entirety of YouTube, we believe that the set of seed keywords (Elsagate-related and other child-related keywords) cover a wide range of child-related content available on the platform.
 With regard to our sampling process, we believe that by including a wide range of child-related content as well as other types of videos in our ground truth dataset, we aid the proposed model to generalize to different types of videos that are available on YouTube.